knative/func/e2e/README.md

 - `allocate.sh`: Creates a local Function-ready cluster.

 - `delete.sh`: Removes the cluster and registry.
-Using this to recreate the cluster between test runs will ensure the cluster is in a clean initial state.
+Using this to recreate the cluster between test runs will ensure the cluster is in a clean state.

 ## Options